At a Glance – Bang Bao Beach (Klong Goi)

 Hat Sai Noi near Bang Bao Beach (Klong Goi)

 Shortly afterwards, you reach Hat Sai Noi, a tiny stretch of beach that has become home to a handful of relaxed restaurants and bars, Maha, I-Do and the long standing, Djembe House.
 Indie House, a very cute little traveller resort, is the main place to stay, but there are also a few other rooms to rent along the sand.
-Djembe, perhaps the island’s original hippie hang-out, hosts weekly Follow the Flowers parties, with didgeridoos featuring heavily alongside the drums.
+Djembe, perhaps the island’s original hippie hang-out, hosts Follow the Flowers parties, with didgeridoos featuring heavily alongside the drums.

 Walking along The Beach – Bang Bao Beach (Klong Goi)